-Ocular albinism primarily affects the eyes.
+Ocular albinism primarily affects pigment production in the eyes.
 Several vision problems can occur with ocular albinism including an involuntary movement of eyes back and forth (nystagmus), reduced iris pigment in some individuals, reduced retinal pigment, lack of development of the fovea (foveal hypoplasia) leading to blurred vision, and abnormal connections in the nerves from the retina to the brain that prevents the eyes from tracking together and reduces depth perception.
-Crossed eyes (strabismus) and sensitivity to light are also common.
+Crossed eyes (strabismus) and sensitivity to light (photophobia) are also common.
 Typically individuals have normal hair and skin pigmentation.

 Congenital motor nystagmus is a genetic condition characterized by an involuntary movement of eyes back and forth (nystagmus).
 Affected individuals will often turn or bob their head to try to improve vision clarity.
 Pigmentation in the eye is normal.
 There is preliminary evidence that some mutations of GPR143 result in X-linked congenital nystagmus in males.
 This has been seen in several different Chinese families.
 Affected males have congenital nystagmus but they do not have the additional changes typically seen in individuals with classical X-linked ocular albinism including a reduction in retinal pigmentation and pathological changes to the fundus.
 Female carriers appear to be unaffected.
 Further research needs to be done to understand how mutations in the same gene can result in different outcomes.